-Starting Monday, February 9, 2026, Naval Support Activity Bethesda will implement a two-factor authentication requirement for access at all automated pedestrian turnstiles on the installation.
+Starting Monday, February 9, 2026, Naval Support Activity Bethesda began using two-factor authentication for access at all automated pedestrian turnstiles on the installation.
 This change is a security requirement and aligns with other installations across Naval District Washington.

 Two-factor authentication at the automated turnstiles will require: